graphadvantage/neo4j-browser-images/README.md

 # neo4j-browser-images

-A d3 hack to allow Neo4j Browser to render images in nodes.
+A d3 hack to allow the Neo4j Browser to render images in nodes.

 Works best with square images.

-Clone neo4j-browser, follow the yarn build instructions
+Clone neo4j-browser, follow the yarn build instructions.

-replace the init.coffee located here
+Copy init.coffee to this location, replacing the original.

 /neo4j-browser/src/browser/modules/D3Visualization/lib/visualization/renders/init.coffee

-Restart yarn
+Restart yarn.
+Open http://localhost:8080 in your browser.

+Connect to Neo4j using `localhost` and your credentials.

 Set a property named image_url with a fully qualified url